 Then create the (stages), states, and transitions as required to build up the definition 'diagram'.
 Key things to note in doing this are:

 You can quickly export the graphical portion of the lifecycle definition currently being viewed/defined, allowing you to share with others for feedback.
 To do so, click the button.
-Export is to PNG file format, with the image (<LifecycleDefinitionName>.png) downloaded to your browser's default download folder.
+Export is to PNG file format, with the image (<LifecycleDefinitionName>.png) downloaded to your Web Browser's default download folder.

 To remove a lifecycle definition, click on its associated delete control (), on the page presenting the summary listing of definitions.
-If that definition is currently being used by at least one revision of an Item in the Workspace, then a pop-up will alert you to the fact that it cannot be deleted.
+If that definition is currently being used by at least one revision of an Item in Concord Pro, then a pop-up will alert you to the fact that it cannot be deleted.